Catholic Schoolhouse Tour 2: Week 20

 - Tape your four walls together to form a square from the top.

-- The BBC has a lot of online fun online here, including a printable game, online quizes, pictures and videos.
+- The BBC has a lot of online fun online here, including a printable game, online quizzes, pictures, and videos.

-- PBS also has a lot on their website to learn about Vikings too.
+- PBS also has a lot on their website to learn about Vikings.

 - Make a Viking long boat and use it to teach about the Vikings and Alfred the Great this week.
-Crayola has a picture and instructions using recyclables.
+Crayola has a picture and instructions for using recycled materials.
 Print it on cardstock, color, assemble and add a pencil for a mast.

 Geography